KleistLab/mPox/README.md

 ![](https://img.shields.io/github/v/release/kleistlab/mpox)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17012304.svg)](https://doi.org/10.5281/zenodo.17012304)

 This repository contains codes to simulate the 2022 mpox outbreak in the Berlin MSM community using a temporal adaptive contact network.
-It can be used to recreate all results and figures of the manuscript [Transient behavior changes and depletion of susceptibles in high contact groups led to case decline during 2022 mpox outbreak in MSM in Berlin](https://www.researchsquare.com/article/rs-6254021/latest).
+It can be used to recreate all results and figures of the manuscript [Behavior change and infection induced immunity led to the decline of the 2022 Mpox outbreak in Berlin](https://www.nature.com/articles/s43856-025-01340-5).
 The simulation codes are an adaptation of [HAS](https://github.com/KleistLab/HAS/tree/main).

 ## System requirements